mikicz/ucl-photonics-oss-talks/oss.md

   - split dependencies into groups
   - all (including transitive) dependencies and versions in a lock file
 - They often do extra stuff
-  - manage virtual envs
+  - manage virtual environments
   - make publishing easier
-  - install Python
+  - install Python itself

 </v-clicks>